|Program > Semester/Year Program > Italy > Courses|

 Italian 3201 | Italian Culture and Civilization (3 credits) Fall

-This course is taught in Italian and explores the culture of Italy in its development from Fascism to the present with the rise and fall of Mussolini and World War II, the Resistance, the economic boom, students' and women’s revolutions, the years of terrorism, “La Milano da bere” of the 80’s, and ends with current events.
-The course will reconstruct various aspects of Italian society using songs that mark - historically and culturally - each period of time.
-Students will attend a live performance in Rome and prepare a group project for the Temple Rome jam session.
+This course is taught in Italian and explores the culture of Italy in its development from Fascism to the Present with the rise and fall of Mussolini and World War II, the Resistance, the economic boom, student’s and women’s revolutions, the years of terrorism, “La Milano da bere” of the 80’s, and ends with current events.
+The course will reconstruct various aspects of Italian society using songs that mark – historically and culturally – each period of time.
+Students will attend a live performance in Rome and prepare a group project for Temple Jam Session.

 Taught in English.
 See Art History 1148 for course description.

 Italian 4122 | Italian Theater and Performance (3 credits) Spring semester

 Reading and discussion of the works of major Italian playwrights from Machiavelli to Goldoni, Pirandello and Eduardo De Filippo.
 All efforts are made to coordinate this course with the plays being performed in the theaters in Rome in any given spring session.
 Class discussions are conducted in Italian, and students are required to write a brief paper in Italian on each work studied.

 Italian 4240 | Topics in Italian Cinema and Literature: Italian Culture through Film (4 credits) Fall/Spring semester